limitedhangoutbook-lgtm/StoryLust/PROJECT_EXPORT.md

 ## For AI Assistant Context
 When working with this project:
 1. User strongly dislikes "node" terminology - use "page" everywhere
-2. Premium content uses eggplant currency (🍆)
+2. Premium content uses flexible eggplant currency (🍆) - any cost amount supported
-3. Stories target str8-to-gay audience initially
+3. Stories target str8-to-gay audience initially, expanding to all genres
 4. Mobile-first design with PWA capabilities
-5. Page-based navigation: exactly 5 pages before first choice point
+5. Flexible page-based navigation: choice points can be positioned at any page

 ## Test Data
 - User ID: 45675951